← All Conditions

 ION Robotic Bronchoscopy

-Sole private pathway in the UK for ION robotic-assisted navigational bronchoscopy at London Bridge Hospital.
+One of the few private ION pathways in the UK — robotic-assisted navigational bronchoscopy at London Bridge Hospital.

 Allows accurate biopsy of small, peripheral, or ground-glass nodules without surgical incision — and a combined biopsy-and-resection pathway under a single anaesthetic where indicated.